Tranberry/slot-machine-test/README.md

 # slot-machine-test

-a slot machine game without libraries in JS, HTML and CSS
+a slot machine game without libraries in JS, HTML and CSS.